Quicr/new-qmedia/README.md

 and fixing things ;)

-Here is a sample runnning 2-way realtime call with relay node deployed in Atlanta, USA and clients running on mac-book in London
+Here is a sample runnning 2-way realtime call with relay node deployed in Atlanta, USA and clients running on mac-book in London (on Hilton Network)

 https://github.com/Quicr/qmedia/blob/main/akamia-2-way-call-720.mp4